tristynferreiro/QP4ISAR/src/Simulator/README.md

 > When running any of the scripts within this folder, it is necessary to place the 'Normalise_limitDynamicRange_ISAR_dB.m' file (you can find it in the 'Support Functions/' folder) in the same directory.

-## Simulator Development/
-This folder contains both the original simulator files and their revised versions.
-The revisions were made to introduce additional features and address previous issues.

 ## Simple_ISAR_Simulator.m
 This script is the final simple ISAR simulator version and has the following additional features: